hanyu-song/ellipsoidgaussian/README.md

 reticulate::py_config()
 ```

 to see the path to Python.
+Unfortunately, there is an issue with the Python module, specifically empty __init__.py file and I've contacted the author for an udpate.

 ## Example